-HighlightingA collection of distinct highlighting matchers ready to be chosen on the fly forSethighlighting terms and sections of interest within the log entry result table.
+A collection of distinct highlighting matchers ready to be chosen on the fly for highlighting terms and sections of interest within the log entry result table.

 - Single or multiple selected highlighting sets can be exported to a file for data backup or for being shared with other team members that would import them into their instance of Retrospective within this same preferences dialog. - The highlighting set icon is useful for quickly identifying the set and the type of matchers it contains.
-The icon can be changed at any time by pressing the button and choosing the preferred icon from the appearing dialog. - The position of the selected highlighting set can be changed through the move-up (▲) and move-down (▼) buttons.
+The icon can be changed at any time by pressing the button and choosing the preferred icon from the appearing dialog. - The position of the selected highlighting set can be changed through the move-up ( ) and move-down ( ) buttons.
 Available highlighting sets will be presented in the defined order within the menu that lets you choose the highlighting of the current log entry result table.

+Matcher

-Matcher A matcher defines an expression (text or regular expression) for finding a phrase of interest and the color that phrase shall be highlighted with.
+A matcher defines an expression (text or regular expression) for finding a phrase of interest and the color that phrase shall be highlighted with.

-- The highlighting font and text color can be adjusted within a dedicated dialog when you press the 🛋 button.
+- When adding a new matcher, a default background color is applied.
+You can select a different color at any time by pressing the button. - The highlighting font and text color can be adjusted within a dedicated dialog when you press the button.

-Option Description Matchers may be decorated with a description.
-A corresponding text field appears when the 🗎 button is pressed.
-The description is shown within the matcher tooltip that appears when the mouse pointer hovers over the table cells.
-Matchers within the same highlighting set are evaluated according to the selected strategy (see below).
+- Matchers may be decorated with a description.
+A corresponding text field appears when the button is pressed.
+The description is shown within the matcher tooltip that appears when the mouse pointer hovers over the table cells. - Matchers within the same highlighting set are evaluated according to the selected strategy (see below).
 The winning matcher within an individual log entry determines the highlighting of the entire result entry table row.
 Within the result entry detail view however, text portions are highlighted by specific colors taking into account all defined matchers (not only the winning matcher chosen according to the strategy).
-The position of the selected matcher within given highlighting set can be changed through the move-up \blacktriangle and move-
+The position of the selected matcher within given highlighting set can be changed through the move-up ▲ and movedown ▼ buttons.